 Why do we need magnesium?

 Magnesium is absolutely essential for over 300 chemical reactions in the body and is sometimes even referred to as the ‘miracle mineral.’
-Despite this auspicious title, it’s estimated that magnesium deficiency is still a major problem in the West, with only around 25% of adults in the UK getting their recommended daily amount (RDA).1
+Despite this auspicious title, it’s estimated that magnesium deficiency is still a major problem in the West, with only around 25% of either youths or adults in the UK thought to meet their recommended daily amount (RDA).
+(1)

 In spite of all of these many beneficial properties, why are people still not getting enough magnesium?
 As I will explore, magnesium-deficiency can be due to a number of factors, but sometimes at certain phases in our lives, it’s possible that our bodies may require more magnesium.